vlasenkofedor/pagination/README.md

-# Dynamic pagination in Bootstrap Pagination
+# Dynamic pagination in Bootstrap
 Bootstrap Pagination
 Creation of dynamic navigation with use of Bootstrap Pagination